 I constantly worried about my performance.
 I wanted foolproof plans that worked, but people always spoiled the plans by not doing what they are supposed to do.
 But I continued to try my best to continue.
 Seeing this, other people said that I was “stubborn” – obsessed with my thinking and plans.

 I was upset with my critics, especially those who say I was stubborn.
 They only seemed intent to stop me and demolish my creations without offering me any positive alternatives.
 Their futile efforts only made me more determined to double my efforts and prove them all wrong.

 Today, I would say that their criticism does have a point.
 However, the way they presented their criticism was unsuitable for me.
 Hence, I made it a point to avoid their mistakes.
-When I encounter someone like me, I now make it a point to explain not only what is impossible, but how it might be possible.
-I also pointed out the weak and negative aspects of ideas together with how to focus on and emphasize the positive aspects.
+When I encounter someone who thinks like the past me, I make it a point to explain not only what is impossible, but how it might be possible.
+I also pointed out the weak and negative aspects of ideas together with how to focus on and emphasise the positive aspects.

 If someone told me about the concepts below when I was a child, I might have avoided much trouble and frustration:

 - Build my creations on what already works

 - Understand the idea of personal selfishness among all people

 - Do what works rather than what is ideal

 These are the basic concepts to making things happen in the physical world.
 Amazingly, people never taught me that in an obvious way.
 They merely implied these and expected me to fill in the blanks.

 I improved my plans with these 4 steps: